-What's the one motivational or inspiring quote that you live by as an entrepreneur or business owner?
+What's one inspiring quote you live by as an entrepreneur?

 When you've taken the leap to start a business, when you're down, when you're busy, and when you're stressed.
 What was the one quote that helped you become a better entrepreneur?

 Keep Life Simple.